Disclosing Blindness/ Low Vision

 - Some employers may have other quality employees with disabilities and will be excited to see how you could do the job effectively.

-- Waiting to disclose until the interview means a possibly biased employer cannot block you from interviewing.
+- Waiting to disclose until the interview means an employer cannot automatically block you from interviewing.
 You have a better chance of being judged fairly and also have the chance to perform well during the interview.

 Possible Negatives: